 The evening of opera scenes will be directed and accompanied by Mrs. Lillian Long, Associate Professor of Music.
 Mrs. Long began presenting Opera Highlights at Alderson Broaddus University in 1986.

-Caption: EARLY REHEARSAL - Several school-aged children from the community gather for an early rehearsal for this year's "Opera Highlights" at A-B College.
+Caption: EARLY REHEARSAL - Several school-aged children from the community gather for an early rehearsal for this year's "Opera Highlights" at AB University.
 Pictured are, front row, left to right, Abagayle Auvil, Lydia Mace, and Abby Weingart; back row, left to right, Daniel Weingart, Sierra Rexrode, and Jakob Baker.